 - 1 teaspoon vanilla

 - ¾ cup mini chocolate chips

 - Preheat oven to 375º.
 Line two baking sheets with parchment and set aside.

-- Melt butter and chocolates in microwave using 30 second increments, stopping to stir until melted and smooth.
+- Melt butter and chocolates in the microwave using 30-second increments, stopping to stir until melted and smooth.
 Set aside.

-- In electric mixer, mix eggs, then add sugar, espresso and vanilla and beat on high for 15 minutes.
-Fold chocolate mixture into eggs, but do not totally incorporate.
-Sift flour, baking powder and salt into batter and carefully fold till incorporated.
+- In an electric mixer, mix eggs, then add sugar, espresso, and vanilla and beat on high for 15 minutes.
+Fold the chocolate mixture into eggs, but do not totally incorporate.
+Sift flour, baking powder, and salt into the batter and carefully fold till incorporated.
 Fold in chocolate chips.

 These cookies taste best the day or day after they are baked.
 Freeze any extras in an airtight container.

 Amount Per Serving: Calories: 74Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 12mgSodium: 21mgCarbohydrates: 10gFiber: 1gSugar: 8gProtein: 1g